-- Vodka also works well for attaching the fondant diamonds because the alcohol dries very quickly, like quick-drying glue.
+- Vodka also works well for attaching fondant decorations because the alcohol dries very quickly, like quick-drying glue.

 - Brush corn syrup in a 1/4-inch edge at bottom of frosting where cake meets plate to seal fondant on cake and platter.

 Note: Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.